eptecon/ServiceButton/README.md

 ### Firmware

 Device is on and connected to the internet over WiFI.
 When button pressed, a notification message is composed from previously configured data.
-The notification message is then sent in JSON format via TLS-secured MQTT protocol to a cloud application software, ([GlueLogics](https://github.com/eptecon/gluelogics)).
+The notification message is then sent in JSON format via TLS-secured MQTT protocol to the cloud service ([GlueLogics](https://github.com/eptecon/gluelogics)).

 ---